jpe15/VideoAnnotationTool/README.md

 # VideoAnnotationTool

+## Update Pre-existing Labels
+in src/components/AnnotationsBar.jsx, update the CUSTOM_LABELS array on line 12.
+Add comma separated strings like the examples given.

 ## Developement Build Instructions
 1. Install [Nodejs](https://nodejs.org/en/) LTS version
 2. `npm install` -> in the root of the project directory.